Skip to content

 Automatic Persistence

-Events are automatically persisted when using Machine->send():
+Events are automatically persisted when using the Machine->send() method:

 php